cea-hpc/modules/doc/source/module.rst

  confirmation is requested if command-line switch *-f* (or *--force*) is not passed.
 Typed confirmation should equal to *yes* or *y* in order to proceed.

-**source** modulefile...
+**source** scriptfile...

- Execute *modulefile* into the shell environment. *modulefile* must be specified with a fully qualified path.
-Once executed *modulefile* is not marked loaded in shell environment which differ from **load** sub-command.
+ Execute *scriptfile* into the shell environment. *scriptfile* must be written with *modulefile* syntax and specified with a fully qualified path.
+Once executed *scriptfile* is not marked loaded in shell environment which differ from **load** sub-command.

 **whatis** [modulefile...]